 Pinterest is a search engine.
 While most people use it as social media, businesses can make the most out of platform by leveraging it for search engine optimization (SEO).
 That's right, help people find your business by using keywords.
-Here are some Pinterest marketing best practices for 2020.
+Here are the latest Pinterest marketing best practices.

 $2 profit for every $1 ad spend